ferrithemaker/ferrithemaker.github.io/_posts/2020-04-22-lifebox-live-generative-music.markdown

 date:   2020-04-22 20:14:26 +0200
 categories: lifebox
 ---
-You’ll find this post in your `_posts` directory.
+Lifebox project have a You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: